-While neither the Wells Lawsuits nor the PNC Lawsuits name the Company as a defendant, given (among other factors) the Company's prior history of litigation with USAA and the continued use of the Company's products by its customers, on November 1, 2019, the Company filed a complaint in the U.S. District Court for the Northern District of California seeking declaratory judgment that its products do not infringe the '779 Patent, the '571 Patent, and the '090 Patent (collectively, the "Subject Patents").
+While neither the Wells Lawsuits nor the PNC Lawsuits name the Company as a defendant, given (among other factors) the Company's prior history of litigation with USAA and the continued use of the Company's products by its customers, on November 1, 2019, the Company filed a complaint in the U.S. District Court for the Northern District of California seeking declaratory judgment that its products do not infringe the '779 Patent, the '571 Patent, the '517 Patent, and the '090 Patent (collectively, the "Subject Patents").
 On January 15, 2020, USAA filed motions requesting the dismissal of the declaratory judgment of the Subject Patents and transfer of the case to the Eastern District of Texas, both of which the Company opposed.
-On April 21, 2020, the Court in the Northern District of California transferred the Company's declaratory judgement action to the Eastern District of Texas and did not rule on USAA's motion to dismiss.
+On April 21, 2020, the Court in the Northern District of California transferred the Company's declaratory judgment action to the Eastern District of Texas and did not rule on USAA's motion to dismiss.
 On April 28, 2021, the Court in the Eastern District of Texas granted USAA's motion to dismiss the Company's declaratory judgment action on jurisdictional grounds.
 The Court's ruling did not address the merits of the Company's claim of non-infringement.
 The Company appealed the ruling on the motion to dismiss and the decision to transfer the declaratory judgment action from California to Texas to the U.S. Court of Appeals for the Federal Circuit.
-The Federal Circuit heard oral argument on the Company's appeal on April 4, 2022 and on May 20 2022, issued an opinion vacating and remanding the district court's order granting USAA's motion to dismiss.
-On August 1, 2022, the parties submitted additional briefing to the district court in light of Federal Circuit's opinion.
-The court held another hearing on USAA's motion to dismiss the Company's declaratory judgment action on jurisdictional grounds, and once again granted USAA's motion to dismiss on February 23, 2023.
+The Federal Circuit heard oral argument on the Company's appeal on April 4, 2022 and on May 20 2022, issued an opinion vacating and remanding the district court's order granting USAA's motion to dismiss the Company's declaratory judgment action on jurisdictional grounds, and once again granted USAA's motion to dismiss on February 23, 2023.
 The Company timely filed a notice of appeal to the U.S. Court of Appeals for the Federal Circuit.
-The Company continues to believe that its products do
+The Company continues to believe that its products do not infringe the Subject Patents and will vigorously defend the right of its end-users to use its technology.